alextorres12/Web-Design-Challenge/README.md

 In order to accomplish these goals I used the following:
 - HTML/CSS
-- bootstrap to obtain develop responsive and visually pleasing web pages
+- Bootstrap to obtain develop responsive and visually pleasing web pages
 - Python to convert a CSV into an HTML table